andrewjdyck/courseradatascience_gettingdata_project/README.md

 ## Codebook

+A copy of the original codebook is available in this repository under the name features_info.txt.

-The tidy dataset contains the following features
+The tidy dataset contains only the following features from the original dataset:

 - subject
 - activity